Clamentos/FabRISC/src/spec/Section7.typ

         [Computational Integer Vector Advanced (`CIVA`)],

         [This module provides integer vector instructions to perform more complex arithmetic and logical operations with registers or immediate values in a data-parallel manner.
-The `VGPRB` is mandatory for this module.],
+The `SGPR` and `VGPRB` are mandatory for this module.],

         tableWrapper([CIVA Instructions.], table(